The History of Yoga

 4. Classical Yoga (2000 BC) – Samkhya philosophy and Yoga Sutra dominated still as the main practices.
 Maharshi Patanjali, considered the Father of Yoga, was the first one to systematize the practices of Yoga.
 Through his Yoga Sutras, he disseminated the meaning of Yoga, and the knowledge it has to offer.
 This Yoga was called Raja Yoga.
 He formulated the Astanga yogaor the eight limbs of Yoga, which included yamas, niyamas, asanas, pranayama, pratyahara, dharana, dhyan, and samadhi.
 The earliest available Sanskrit commentary on it is the Yoga-Bhāshya (“Speech on Yoga”) attributed to Vyāsa.
 During the same time period, Lord Mahavira and Lord Buddha emerged and his teachings formed the early basis for Yoga Sadhana.
 While Lord Mahavira spoke of attaining salvation and freedom through meditation, Lord Buddha spoke of specific postures and meditation to attain enlightenment.

-5. Post-classical Yoga (500 BC to 1700 AD) – In this era, many sages and philosophers such as Adi Guru Shankaracharyacontributed to the development and continuation of Raja Yoga and Jnana Yoga, adopting and building upon the teachings and techniques of Yoga.
+5. Post – classical Yoga (500 BC to 1700 AD) – In this era, many sages and philosophers such as Adi Guru Shankaracharya contributed to the development and continuation of Raja Yoga and Jnana Yoga, adopting and building upon the teachings and techniques of Yoga.
 With his teachings, and yogic rituals, like the Jnana Yoga, one can achieve Nirvana or liberation.
 Additionally, meditation was also considered vital to help clear the mind.
-Tulsidasa and Purandaradasa also contributed to the science of yoga.
+Tulsidasa, Surdas, Ravidas, Mirabai and Purandaradasa also contributed to the science of Yoga.
 Hatha Yoga was popularized in this period.
 Most of the asanas that we practice today are part of Hatha Yoga.
 It also led to the various branches and schools of Tantra-Yoga, of which Hatha Yoga is just one approach.

-Emergence of some greats saints and Yogis during these time period is undermentioned –
+Emergence of some greats saints and Yogis during this time period is undermentioned –

 Nath Order – The history of order of Nath goes way back to the past.
 Today it is almost impossible to determine when and how the followers of Gorakshanath appeared.
 Around 8 to 9 AD it began.